SCAND 100, Winter 2018

 You will upload two micro papers (225-255 words) on Canvas during the quarter.
 These papers can be submitted earlier but no later than week 4 (paper 1: January 30) and week 8 (paper 2: February 27).
 See the prompts and “does not meet/meets/exceeds expectations” rubric on Canvas.

-Goals: 1) receiving feedback from peers and the professor, 2) practicing the skill of short and concise communication (the ‘elevator speech’), 3) producing focused and revised work
+Goals: 1) receiving feedback, 2) practicing the skill of short and concise communication (the ‘elevator speech’), 3) producing focused and revised work

 Due dates for Micro Papers: